 Gambling taxes are the unfortunate repercussion of scoring a payout.
-Whether playing online casino games, betting on sports, or participating in the lottery, you’ll need to pay State and possibly federal governments some money.
+Whether playing real money online casino games, betting on sports, or participating in the lottery, you’ll need to pay State and possibly federal governments some money.

 The good news is that Pennsylvania has one of the lowest tax rates in the country.
 Moreover, you only need to pay federal tax if your winning exceeds a certain threshold.
 In this guide, we’ve explained everything you need to know about taxes on gambling winnings.